Podcasting as a Mode of Summative Assessment

-Below, you will find a curated list of resources and guides to incorporate a podcasting assignment or assignments in your courses.
+A curated list of resources and guides to incorporate a podcasting assignment or assignments in courses is provided below.

 Instructor Resources